 It costs seven to 10 times more to acquire new customers than retain them, so it’s essential to have a retention-marketing plan in place.
 Focus your marketing efforts on your loyal or most frequent customers.
 They are the key to your business success, so it’s important to reward them with coupons and special deals every once in a while.

-What has proven to be the most successful marketing strategy for your restaurant?
+What restaurant marketing tips do you suggest?
 The goal of the Source1 Purchasing Program is to improve your overall business operations and provide you with the necessary resources to keep your establishment running smoothly.
 Visit our website at www.Source1Purchasing.com to learn more about the Source1 Program and how it can benefit your restaurant.